How to buy another house while owning a house

 • A total of $50,000

 You must repay the loan with interest within five years.
 Some employers may also prohibit you from contributing to your account while repaying a loan.If you have a Roth 401(k), you can withdraw any contributions from your retirement account without penalty.
-If you borrow any earnings your contributions accrued, however, you will have to pay a 10% early withdrawal penalty.
+If you borrow any earnings that your contributions accrued, however, you will have to pay a 10% early withdrawal penalty.

 ProsCons